ADGEfficiency/adgefficiency.github.io/_posts/2018-08-02-dqn-tuning.md

 Picking up where we left off in the first post - the major problem was instability.
 The agent was often able to solve the CartPole-v0 environment (Open AI consider this environment solved when an average over the last 100 episodes of 195 is reached).
 But after solving the environment the agents often completely forgot what they had learnt and collapsed to poor policies.

-My hypotheses for the cause of the policy quality collapse were
+sy hypotheses for the cause of the policy quality collapse were
 - overestimation bias
 - batch size
 - neural network size